+Cruising Advice

-Blind Bends
+Blind bends

-In certain tight bends you should announce your presence with one long blast of your horn.
+In certain tight bends, you should announce your presence with one long blast of your horn.

+How to turn around

-How To Turn Around Choose an area sufficiently wide.
+Choose an area sufficiently wide.
 Slow down whilst keeping in forward gear.
 Turn the wheel and accelerate sharply to swing the stern around.
 Before reaching the opposite bank, stop the boat by going into reverse.
 The boat will continue to pivot with the momentum.
-When it stops turning, give another forward thrust and so on until the manoeuvre is complete.
+When it stops turning, give another forward thrust and so on until the manoeuvre is completed.

 In a very narrow section of water, there is another simple method you can use.
 Slowly approach a clear section of the bank and put a member of the crew ashore with the forward mooring line.
-Ensure the crew member going ashore wears a life jacket and that the river bank is solid underfoot.
+Ensure the crew going ashore wears a lifejacket and that the river bank is solid underfoot.
 With the bow held fast, accelerate gently in forward gear pushing against the bank.
 The stern will come slowly away from the bank.
 Turn sufficiently to enable you to move off in the other direction.
 Take care not to place too much strain on your mooring line.

-Mooring Parallel to the Quay To moor alongside a quay, place one crew member at each mooring line, forward and aft.
+Mooring parallel to the quay To moor alongside a quay, place one crew member at each mooring line, forward and aft.
 Approach the quay slowly, keeping the bow into the wind or current; the boat should form an angle of around 45° with the bank.
-When you are two or three metres away, slow down by going into reverse.
+When you are two to three metres away, slow down by going into reverse.
 As soon as the bow touches, a crew member should jump ashore and make fast.
 Place the rope around a bollard or cleat and pull the boat into the quay wall.
 Fasten off and tidy the rope so that it does not form a trip hazard.

-Don't spoil your holiday with a silly accident
+Don't spoil your holidays with a silly accident.